 Seniors!
 August is National Immunization Awareness Month

-For many senior citizens, the fall is a time of grand kids going back to school, summer vacations ending, and snowbirds preparing to return to warmer locations.
+For many senior citizens, the fall is a time of grand kids returning to school, summer vacations ending, and snowbirds preparing to return to warmer locations.
 Caring for seniors means making sure they’re up-to-date on recommended vaccines.
 This year, because of COVID-19, the importance of vaccines for the elderly cannot be overstated.

 That’s why the CDC is highlighting the importance of immunizations by declaring August as National Immunization Awareness Month in the US.
-August is a great time to make sure you and your elderly family members have up-to-date immunizations, and if appropriate, receive the annual influenza vaccine.
+August is a great time to make sure you and your elderly family members have up-to-date immunizations and, if appropriate, receive the annual influenza vaccine.

 Getting Immunization Information

-There is much confusion and deliberate misinformation when it comes to vaccines and vaccine preventable diseases, especially online.
-That’s why it’s best to use authoritative sources such as the Centers for Disease Control and Prevention and the World Health Organization, and to discuss any information about vaccines you find with your doctor.
+There is much confusion and deliberate misinformation when it comes to vaccines and vaccine-preventable diseases, especially online.
+That’s why it’s best to use authoritative sources such as the Centers for Disease Control and Prevention and the World Health Organization and to discuss any information about vaccines you find with your doctor.

 What Immunizations Do Elderly Family Members Need?